 Site design visit

-If you’re interested, we can visit your home to assess the site based on your preferences.
-This allows us to design and price your building while we’re with you, taking into account your specific needs and budget.
-Additionally, we’ll gather unique site data if you decide to move forward.
+We offer a FREE survey, visiting your home to assess the site and your preferences.
+We can create a 3D design and price your building while we’re with you, taking into account your specific needs and your budget.
+Additionally, we’ll gather unique site data in case you decide to order.

 Order & survey

-After placing your order, we provide a detailed fixed-price quotation, that we share with our team.
+After placing your order, we create a detailed job programe that we share with our team.
 Upon receiving a deposit, we conduct a site survey and communicate the key stages of the build.
-Stage payments are requested at significant milestones, with the final balance due at completion.
+Stage payments are requested at significant milestones, with the final balance due on completion.

-We deliver materials in advance for a prompt start.
 Construction generally begins 4-6 weeks from the order date, lasting about 2 weeks.
-We minimize disruption and involve you throughout the process.
-Your 10-year guarantee details are released for registration upon final payment.
+We minimise disruption and involve you throughout the process.
+Your 10-year guarantee commences your satisfcatory completion and your final payment.

 Up to 30 square meters of floor area usually does not need permission.
 Up to half the area of a garden.